How Nonviolent Peaceforce is funded

 - US Financial Statement (2010-2009)

 The US Form 990 is the document submitted by tax-exempt and non-profit organizations to provide the Internal Revenue Service with annual financial information.
 The 990 forms for Nonviolent Peaceforce are available for examination and download.
-Find our US IRS Tax-exempt letter here.
+Find our US IRS Tax-exempt letter and our Form 1023 here.